MJHSunny/wakt/docs/index.md

 title: Wakt
 ---

-# Wakt – Muslim Prayer Times
+# Wakt – Prayer Times

 Welcome.
 This site hosts the public privacy policy for the Wakt app.